Time for Change — Why we need impact startups to shape a better future for people and the planet

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.” ― Buckminster Fuller

 What are the stepping stones for innovation?

 Established companies bring valuable experience, financial capital, and the networks for start-ups to scale up.
 At the same time, start-ups can contribute to large companies through their out-of-the-box thinking and agile work cultures.
-This attractive work-culture with its purpose-driven jobs, flat hierarchies, and positions with high responsibilities attracts highly qualified employees and tends to outcompete larger companies on the job market more and more often.
+This attractive work culture with its purpose-driven jobs, flat hierarchies, and positions with high responsibilities attracts highly qualified employees and tends to outcompete larger companies on the job market more and more often.
 In addition to acceleration and venture capital, venture building is a promising way of developing and launching impactful models on the market.
 Our motivation is to create an ecosystem, where future-driven experts can merge into interdisciplinary and agile teams.
-This also includes providing a wide network and infrastructure to support corporate tacks.
-To us, recognizing such upheavals as a chance, joining forces in collaborations, and adapting to the circumstances of tomorrow is the first step.
+Recognizing such upheavals as a chance, joining forces in collaborations, and adapting to tomorrow's circumstances is the first step.

 Written by Claudia Bumb, Program – and Communication Manager at Hafven Innovation Hub